Karol Beneski: The Pole at the Centre of Mexican History

 Beneski first tried to settle in the United States of America.
-But when he arrived, he was told they didn’t need any more soldiers.
-So he decided to head south and try his luck in Mexico.
+But when he arrived, he was told they didn’t need any more soldiers, so he decided to head south and try his luck in Mexico.
 He arrived in Veracruz, the oldest port in Mexico and where most travellers in the early 19th century made their first stop.
 A trip from Veracruz to Mexico City – which today takes around five hours – took them around four days with some stops overnight.

 Independent Mexico: a monarchy or a republic?

 Iturbide’s foundations for Mexican independence came from the Plan of Iguala, a document he co-wrote which stated that the monarchy in Mexico had to be moderated by a congress.
 Turbulence arose though when the members of that congress could not arrive at a consensus.
-There were three main factions: the monarchists, the republicans – who feared that Iturbide’s reign could turn into an absolutist regime – and the Bourbonists, who were something in-between but still wanted Mexico to be part of Spain.
+There were three main factions: the monarchists, the republicans – who feared that Iturbide’s reign could turn into an absolutist regime – and the Bourbonists, who were something in between, but still wanted Mexico to be part of Spain.

 This behaviour caused so much tension that he had to re-establish the institution anew.
 But this new congress was reluctant to recognise him as emperor and stated that the coronation of Iturbide would only be a mistake.
-Mexican politician and writer José María Torbel y Mendívil wrote in the 19th century that the conflict between federalism and centralism was a matter of interests, not opinions.
+The Mexican politician and writer José María Torbel y Mendívil wrote in the 19th century that the conflict between federalism and centralism was a matter of interests, not opinions.

 Iturbide was exiled and supposedly warned that if he set foot in Mexico City again, a death sentence would be awaiting him.
-Meanwhile, his closest allies back home were imprisoned – among them Karol Beneski.
+Meanwhile, his closest allies back home were imprisoned – among them, Karol Beneski.
 The Pole rebuffed the accusations, stating that he was a man of honour ‘born and brought up in an enlightened nation’.